 - Loss of blood supply to the foot either from trauma or vascular disease

-- A chronic foot or ankle injury that can not be salvaged or reconstructed and where the patient has a high likelihood of having significantly improved pain-control and/or function following an amputation
+- A chronic foot or ankle injury or deformity that can not be salvaged or reconstructed

-The procedure is performed so as to preserve function of the knee joint, to leave a long enough amputation stump to fit a prosthesis, and to provide adequate soft-tissue padding over what would otherwise be a prominent stump of bone.
+The procedure is performed in order to preserve function of the knee joint, to leave a long enough amputation stump to fit a prosthesis, and to provide adequate soft-tissue padding over what would otherwise be a prominent stump of bone.
 The amputation is typically performed in the middle of the lower leg.
 However, it should be done at a level that removes all the damaged tissue, which may require a shorter stump.
-The skin incision and dissection is typically made significantly longer in the back (posteriorly) than in the front (anteriorly).
+The skin incision and dissection is typically made significantly longer in the back (posteriorly) of the leg than in the front (anteriorly).
 This allows the calf muscle to be brought forward, providing padding over the bony stump.
 The major veins and arteries are identified, tied off and then cut.
-Nerves are cut short to minimize the risk of painful neuroma.
-The major nerves are identified and both the big bone (tibia) and smaller bone (fibula) of the lower leg are cut with a saw and smoothed.
-The smaller bone (fibula) is usually cut shorter than the big bone (tibia).
-The front of the cut tibia is beveled to avoid a sharp beak of bone at the front of the leg.
-The amputation is then closed by suturing layers of tissues together, including often suturing a remnant of what was part of the Achilles tendon to the front of the tibia, to improve stability of the stump.
+Nerves are cut short to minimize the risk of painful nerve remnant (neuroma).
+The major nerves are identified and both the larger bone (tibia) and smaller bone (fibula) of the lower leg are cut with a saw and smoothed.
+The fibula is usually cut shorter than the tibia.
+The front of the cut tibia is cut at a slant (beveled) to avoid a sharp ridge of bone at the front of the leg.
+The amputation is then closed by suturing the layers of tissue together, including often suturing a remnant of what was part of the Achilles tendon to the front of the tibia, to improve stability of the stump.
 After surgery, most patients spend 1-2 days in the hospital.

 Healing Phase (0 thru 6-12 weeks)

 During the healing phase, the wound of the amputation stump is healing.
-Sutures are usually removed at 2-3 weeks post-surgery, although this may be much longer in patients with diabetes.
+Sutures are removed when the incision is healed, between 2-6 weeks, which is typically longer in patients with diabetes.
 Swelling is very common following a below knee amputation, and can last several months.
 Often, a stump shrinker (a sock that provides even pressure to the healing stump) is applied once the sutures have been removed.
 It is important to keep the knee functioning as normally as possible (including the ability to fully straighten) during the healing phase.
 It is not uncommon for patients to fall during this phase, as they may momentarily “forget” that they have had their leg amputated.